OPMDG/opm-doc/opm-core/Installation.rst

         ...
         "plugins" : [ "wh_nagios" ]
     }

+**This user is only needed for the connection between the UI and the database.
+You only have to use it in the opm.conf file**

 To test the web user interface quickly, you can use either "morbo" or "hypnotoad", both installed with Mojolicious.
 Example with Morbo::